atbcb/usab-uswds/news/_posts/2022-09-21-u-s-access-board-visits-philadelphia-parks-and-recreation-department-for-discussion-with-commissioner-and-community-partners.md

     <em>Board Executive Director Sachin Pavithran and Commissioner Kathyrn Ott Lovell.</em>
   </figcaption>
 </figure>

-The Access Board offers technical assistance on the ADA Standards, including recreational facilities.
-The Board also offers a [technical assistance guide for the Architectural Barriers Act Accessibility Standards for developed outdoor areas on federal sites](https://www.access-board.gov/files/aba/guides/outdoor/outdoor-guide.pdf).
-This document explains requirements in the ABA Standards for outdoor developed areas such as trails, picnic and camping areas, viewing areas, and beach access routes.

-The Board also manages a helpline that provides [technical assistance](https://www.access-board.gov/ta/) via phone at 1-202-272-0800, extension 3 from 10:00 am to 5:00 pm ET weekdays and email at <ta@access-board.gov>.

 *Read more about the Board’s visit to Philadelphia in the following articles:*